Including How to Disinfect Frequently Touched Objects and Deep-Cleans

 It’s a challenge to keep your home safe in the face of contagious, easily spreadable illnesses.
 Handwashing, no matter where you are, is the best thing you can do.

 Being proactive goes a long way.
-Stock up on a few weeks’ worth of tissues, paper towels and nonperishable food.
+Stock up on a few weeks’ worth of tissues, paper towels, and nonperishable food.
 Make a plan in case you need medications and food delivered to your home.
+Open windows, if possible.
+A well-ventilated home is a happy home.

 The Flu: Caring for Someone Sick at Home